 Semolina Cake (Nammoura)

-There are many variations to this recipe.
+There are many variations of this recipe.
 For example, if you are fasting from dairy, you can substitute the yogurt with 3/4 cup of orange juice.
 Some add eggs, while others choose to omit them.
-Orange blossom water may be used in the syrup, or more commonly, rose water.
+Orange blossom water may be used in the syrup, but more commonly, rose water is used.
 Most mix the coconut in the batter, still others sprinkle the coconut on top.
+The shape can vary as well.
 Occasionally you’ll see this cake baked in a round pan, and cut into wedges.
-However, traditionally, it’s cut into squares, each having an almond in the center.
+However, traditionally, it’s cut into squares.
+Each square will have one almond in the center.

 Semolina cake is usually served alongside a perfectly-brewed, cup of tea, or “chai” as we call it in the Middle East.
 I’m not talking about tea made with a seeped teabag, no thank you!
 I’m referring to loose leaf (earl grey) tea, perfectly seeped, with extra cardamom.
 I don’t know what it is about cardamom, but it makes everything better in my opinion.
 Chai beautifully complements the dense texture of this cake.
 Try it for yourself to see what the fuss is all about!